Armalite AR-16: Design

 The AR-16 was a gas-operated, selective-fire rifle that utilized a rotating bolt.
 In order to facilitate for ease of production, the design of the rifle was kept relatively simple and it was made from inexpensive sheet metal pressings.
 The only machined components were the barrel, bolt carrier, and a pair of brackets.
 The bolt, extractor, and flash hider could be machined but this was inessential.
 The carbine model of the AR-16 featured a folding stock.

-Variants

-9x19mm submachine gun

-This variant of the AR-16 was planned to run on 9×19mm Parabellum, and to be a submachine gun.
-However, this variant was never made.

-Civilian sporting rifle

-This variant of the AR-16 was planned to be a civilian sporting rifle.
-However, this variant was never made.

-Carbine variant

-This variant was the only one constructed out of the three variants.
-This variant had a folding stock, but no other major differences.